FortuneJames/FortuneJames/README.md

 - 👋 Hi, I’m @FortuneJames
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any front end jobs
+- 💞️ I’m looking to collaborate on any Baxk end jobs
 - 📫 How to reach me on what's app

 <!---